iteravirgo/bcsitera.github.io/apps/finvoice/docs/en-US/help.md

 |OWS User|Insert user name provided by OWS Oy|
 |OWS Password|Insert password provided by OWS Oy|

-* To being able to send an e-invoice to customer, Finnish operator service is required.
-This solution is ready to use with Finish operator OWS (www.ows.fi).
+* To send an e-invoice to customer, Finnish operator service is required.
+This solution is ready to use with Finnish operator OWS (www.ows.fi).
 For message traffic with other Finnish operators, contact your Microsoft Business Central partner or BCS Itera Oy (bcsitera@bcsitera.fi).

 ![Finvoicesetup](Finvoicesetup.png)